lihuiguo/london/README.md

 # london

 ## Ontology

+### Classes
+- someone interested in traveling to London
+- general info
 - low-level london tourist information
 - goal is to get users to take a survey, with optional email newsletter signup
 ## Taxonomy